SkaarSoftware/TypescriptToolkit/ObjectFunctionality/ReadMe.md

   console.log("Age changed to", newValue);
 });

-person.firstName = "Jane"; // Logs: First name changed to Jane person.age = 27;           // Logs: Age changed to 27
+// Event fires automatically, when changing a property due to watching implemented with Proxy object person.firstName = "Jane"; // Logs: First name changed to Jane person.age = 27;           // Logs: Age changed to 27

-// TypeScript will still help with event name typos if you use a generic type for PropEventSource<Person>
 ```
 ## MakeWatchedObject example
 When only some instances of a class should be watchable (e.g. with an "on" event handler) simply make the object with the factory "makeWatchedObject"  and the instance returned has handlers registered and can call .on("propertyChanged",(newValue)=>{console.log(newValue)}).